ccb-hms/workbench-python-workshop/episodes/home-03-conda.md

 $ jupyter lab
 ```

-Now, from Jupyter Lab our environments should be available as a **kernel**.
+Now, when we launch Jupyter Lab our environments should be available as **kernels**.
 You can change your kernel in the top-right of the screen:

 ![Changing the kernel](fig/home03-jupyter-changing-kernel.png)